fionyvan/fionyvan/README.md

 Libraries: `Pandas`, `Numpy`, `Matplotlib`, `Seaborn`, `AlchemySQL`, `Geopandas`
 Other: `PostgreSQL`

-# Data Visualization
-I use python packages to visualize data - mainly matplotlib and seaborn.

 ### Projects IPR
 - An interactive portforlio website using HTML, CSS and JavaScript
 - A tableau public dashboard using the sample_superstore.csv dataset